Anat Hoffman

-Anat Hoffman (ענת הופמן; born 1954) is an Israeli activist and serves as Executive Director of the Israel Religious Action Center, also known as IRAC.
+Anat Hoffman (ענת הופמן; born April 2, 1954) is an Israeli activist and the former executive director of the Israel Religious Action Center, also known as IRAC.
 She is the director and founding member of Nashot HaKotel, also known as Women of the Wall.
 Hoffman is a former member of the Jerusalem City Council.
 In 2013, the Israeli newspaper Haaretz named her "Person of the Year", noting the award reflected "the prominence that she has achieved across the Jewish world over the past 12 months".
 The Jerusalem Post listed her fifth, among its list of 50 Most Influential Jews, for forcefully and successfully bringing the issue of women's rights at the Kotel to the "forefront of the consciousness of world Jewry".

 Early life and education

 Hoffman is a sabra born in Haifa in 1954.
 Her mother, Varda Blechman, was the first child born at Kibbutz Ramat Rachel (Hebrew: רָמַת רָחֵל, lit.
 Rachel's Heights).
 Her American-born father, Charles Weiss, served as a Voice of America correspondent in Israel.
 She attended the Bezalel Academy of Arts and Design.
 Between 1967 and 1973 she swam competitively and placed consistently among the top female swimmers in Israel.
 In 1972 she won seven medals in the Israel national championships, including 4 gold.
 In the 1973 Maccabia Games she won two silver medals.
 In 1974, after she had completed her service in the Israel Defense Forces, she and her husband at the time, Michael, left for the United States to study.
 She graduated from UCLA in 1980 with a B.A. in Psychology.
 While at UCLA, she was connected to Hillel: The Foundation for Jewish Campus Life and started the Israeli Student Organization.
 She was exposed to Reform Judaism and realized for the first time that Judaism was not limited to Orthodoxy.

 She later pursued graduate study at Bar Ilan University.